cozy/cozy-files/README.md

 Cozy Files makes your file management easy.
 Main features are:

-* File Tree
+* File tree
-* File and Folder upload.
+* Files and folders upload.
-* File and Folder sharing (via URLs)
+* Files and folders sharing (via URLs)
-* File search
+* Files and folders search
-* File and Folder tagging (and search by tag)
+* Files and folders tagging (and search by tag)

 ## Install

 We assume here that the Cozy platform is correctly [installed](http://cozy.io/host/install.html) on your server.

 You can simply install the Files application via the app registry.
-Click on ythe *Chose Your Apps* button located on the right of your Cozy Home.
+Click on the *Chose Your Apps* button located on the right of your Cozy Home.

 From the command line you can type this command: